benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 }
 ```

-Finally for each _GmailThread_ object that matched our search we’ll check to see if the most recent message in the thread is older than seven days.
+Finally for each _GmailThread_ object that matched our search we’ll check to see if the most recent message in the thread is older than our `DELETE_AFTER_DAYS` constant.
 If so we’ll move the entire thread to the trash by calling the `moveToTrash` method on the object.

 ```js
 function purge() {